 The diVa® laser is the latest innovation developed by Sciton to help treat women who are suffering from issues like vaginal looseness and vaginal atrophy.
 It is the only device available that includes HPA (High Precision Automation) technology which ensures the safest and most effective outcome for each patient.
-In keeping with our belief that each woman is unique and should receive treatments tailored to her lifestyle, age, symptoms and desires, diVa® is customizable, allowing patients to receive the treatment that is best for them.
+In keeping with our belief that each woman is unique and should receive options tailored to her lifestyle, age, symptoms and desires, diVa® is customizable, allowing patients to receive the procedure that is best for them.

 What to expect with diVa®

-Patients can choose between one and three procedures that will be spaced four weeks apart, followed by one treatment every six to twelve months. diVa® laser resurfacing treatment is an outpatient procedure that is minimally invasive, quick and easy.
+Patients can choose between one and three procedures that will be spaced four weeks apart, followed by one session every six to twelve months. diVa® laser resurfacing is an outpatient procedure that is minimally invasive, quick and easy.
 Topical anesthetic can be applied prior to treatment for patients who would like it, but it is not required.

 Find Your Inner Health and Outer Beauty™